 Make the land semidry

 If your land is dry and too hard for the tiller, you must water the soil and make it semidry.
-A semi dry land will let the blades cut through easier and roll more swiftly.
+A semi-dry land will let the blades cut through easier and roll more swiftly.
 However, don’t water the soil so much that it becomes muddy and makes it nasty after tilling.
-The goal here is only to soften the soil so that it breaks up easily, not to turn it into the mud.
+The goal here is to soften the soil to break up easily, not to turn it into the mud.
 When the solid has a good texture, you can go ahead and start working with the tiller.

 Prepare the tiller

 Not every tiller machine will work fine for every type of land to remove grass.
 Depending on how big the land is, you have to choose the right size of the tiller.
 If the land is too big to cover, make sure you’re getting a bigger tiller to cover a wide range in a single pass.
 If the tiller is all-electric, see if the electric cost suits you and gives you a good value for the bill.
 If the effort and the bill don’t look good, you may consider hiring a professional to do the job.

 As you’re working with a tool and it even has rotating blades underneath, you must put on safety garments.
 Put on safety glasses, a pair of gloves, closed-toed shoes, full-length pants, and put on a jacket.
 Ensure you know how to operate the tiller before you start and operate it with the manufacturer’s instructions.
 Never leave the tiller machine unattended while it’s running; shut it down if you have to rest.
 Don’t go too fast or too slow; you have to work on the tiller’s speed, not yours.